 Throughout the 1970s and 1980s the event continued to grow, attracting both American and international competitors, expanding to a three-day format and eventually moving to the USET headquarters in Gladstone, NJ.
 The Essex Horse Trials became a major international event with the best-of-the-best competing for U.S. Team positions at both the Olympic Games and World Championships.

-After a 19-year hiatus (the event ended in 1998, its 30th anniversary year), the Essex Horse Trials – to be held June 24-25, 2017 – will start as it began, offering two days of competition for Beginner Novice through Preliminary levels, with long-range plans to expand to expand the event.
+After a 19-year hiatus (the original event ended in 1998, its 30th anniversary year), the Essex Horse Trials returned to the Eventing calendar in June of 2017 – starting anew much as it began, offering two days of competition for Beginner Novice through Preliminary levels, with long-range plans to expand upper-level divisions.

-The new home of the event is Moorland Farm, 230 pastoral acres in the heart of Central New Jersey – and home to the iconic Far Hills Race Meeting steeplechase event, which attracts over 40,000 spectators each fall.
-Since the 1980’s, Far Hills Race Meeting Association, Inc. has raised millions of dollars for healthcare in the region.
+Essex also took up residence at its new home – Moorland Farm, situated on 230 pastoral acres in the heart of Central New Jersey and home to the iconic Far Hills Race Meeting steeplechase event, which attracts over 40,000 spectators each fall.
+Since the 1980s, Far Hills Race Meeting Association, Inc., has raised millions of dollars for healthcare in the region.

-The Essex Horse Trials Organizing Committee will welcome more than 250 competitive entries for the June 2017 reintroduction of the Event, and hopes that hundreds more will visit Moorland Farm, watch the competition and take part in the many festivities planned for this much-anticipated weekend.
+The Essex Horse Trials Organizing Committee welcomed more than 250 competitive entries for the June 2017 reintroduction of the Event, and was host to thousands who visited Moorland Farm to watch the competition and take part in the many festivities that made this much-anticipated weekend such a great success.